 Customer Effort Score (CES)

-Customer Effort Score (short: CES) is a metric used to measure customer satisfaction with one single question.
-Instead of asking a customer if he or she is satisfied, the question is about the user experience.
-The underlying thought is that organisations create loyal customers by reducing customer effort.
+CES is a metric used to measure customer satisfaction with one single question.
+Instead of asking customers if they are satisfied, the customers are asked to evaluate the ease of their experience.